UChicagoWebDev/course_materials/lecture_notes/week_1.md

 have two simple rules.
 First, everyone turns in their own work on their own GitLab.
 That doesn't just mean no group submissions; literally type it out yourself.
 Don't copy and paste, you'll learn much less.
-Second, include attribution for the people you worked with or the resources you consulted.
-Code comments or a README are good ways of doing this.
+Second, include attribution for the people you worked with or the resources you consulted in your README for the assignment.
 ---

 # Utopian Beginnings
 The Web was initially proposed by Tim Berners-Lee in 1989, as a web for researchers at CERN to share ideas:
 > We should work toward a universal linked information system, in which generality and portability are more important than fancy graphics techniques and complex extra facilities.